300 Hour Yoga Teacher Training

 20. What happens if I become pregnant?

-We will be very happy for you and we will support you in everything we can.
+We will be very happy for you and we will support you with everything we can.

 21. I have particular learning needs.
 Is support available?